codenamewei/anomaly-detection-with-use-case/README.md

 ## Use Cases

-Refer to the readme of every use case sub directory for a more through elaboration.
+Refer to the readme of every use case sub-directory for a more through elaboration.

 1. **Credit Card Fraud**:
 This example shows the modelling of Credit Card Transaction Data using LSTM Autoencoder.